jdittrich/userNeedResearchBook/text/allURBook.md

 ## Asking open questions

 You may have noticed that the suggested questions from the previous section are not aiming for specific, short answers.
-In situations differen from user need reserach you often  want answers to be short and precise:
+In situations differen from user need research you often  want answers to be short and precise:
  »Are you a graphic designer?« »I am a Graphic Designer!« / »How much do you like your Job?
 Give a mark« »B!« / »Please name your Tools!«